In healthcare marketing, nothing is more important than improving the user experience, resulting in a pleasant and intuitive process for patients.

 A conversation between patient and physician is just a small slice of the pie when it comes to communications among healthcare providers and their patients.
 Today’s healthcare consumers are regularly exposed to a wide range of information, treatment options, and updates from their local hospital or health system, and more of this information is being distributed digitally.
-For healthcare marketers, this means keeping a close eye on user experience (UX).
+In the world of healthcare marketing, this means keeping a close eye on user experience (UX).

-“The experience someone has interacting with a hospital outside of the facility itself can be just as important in terms of establishing loyalty as the direct care they receive,” says Eric Clarkson, Director of UX and Product Development at True North Custom.
+“The experience someone has interacting with a hospital outside of the facility itself can be just as important in terms of establishing loyalty as the direct care they receive,” says Eric Jackson, Vice President of Creative Services at True North Custom.
 “It’s especially important for us as healthcare marketers because the relationship between our clients and their patients is more than just a transaction—it’s an ongoing dialogue about their health.”

 Communication and Understanding

 As the conversation with your audience changes and evolves, so must the design elements behind their experience.
-A stagnant relationship is an unproductive one, and in order to keep your audience’s attention, you must adapt to their preferences—regardless of what your design intuition may tell you is best.
+A stagnant relationship is an unproductive.
+In order to keep your audience’s attention, you must adapt to their preferences—regardless of what your design intuition may tell you is best.

-From website design to app creation to email marketing strategies and more, UX is king.
+From website design to app creation to email marketing strategies and more, user experience is king.
+The goal is improving the user experience through healthcare marketing.
 Use the following tips to bolster your relationship with your audience.

 - Keep your navigation easy to understand and use.
 Your visitor should arrive at the intended destination with the least amount of clicks possible.